shigeki/floc_simulator/README.md

 # FLoC Simulator

-Command line FLoC simulator to calculate CohortID with using host histories and cluster data.
+Command line FLoC simulator to calculate CohortID with using host list and cluster data.

 ## Build
 ```